saleor/saleor-docs/docs/advanced/internationalization.md

 ### Address forms

-[Google’s address format database](https://github.com/mirumee/google-i18n-address) is used to provide locale-specific address formats and forms.
+[Google’s address format database](https://github.com/mirumee/google-i18n-address) is used to provide location-specific address formats and forms.
 It also handles the address validation so you do not need to know how to address a package to China or whether they use postal codes in the United Arab Emirates (_they don’t_).

 ### Currency conversion

-Saleor is able to use currency exchange rate data to show price estimations in the customer’s local currency.
+Saleor is able to use currency exchange rate data to show a price estimations in the customer’s local currency.

 #### How to configure Open Exchange Rates

-This integration will allow your customers to see product prices in their local currencies.
-Local prices are only provided as an estimate, customers are still charged in your store’s default currency.
+This integration will allow your customers to see product prices in their local currency.
+Local prices are only provided as an estimate; customers are still charged in your store’s default currency.

-Before you begin you will need an [Open Exchange Rates account](https://openexchangerates.org/).
+Before you begin, you will need an [Open Exchange Rates account](https://openexchangerates.org/).

 > **Tip**
 >
-> Unless you need to update the exchange rates multiple times a day, the free subscription plan should be enough but consider paying for the wonderful service that Open Exchange Rates provides.
+> Unless you need to update the exchange rates multiple times a day, the free subscription plan should be enough but do consider paying for the excellent service that Open Exchange Rates provides.
 Start by signing up and creating an “App ID”.

 Export the following environment variable:

 * `OPENEXCHANGERATES_API_KEY` - Your store’s Open Exchange Rates “App ID”.

-To update the exchange rates, run the following command at least once a day:
+To update exchange rates, run the following command at least once a day:

 ```console
 $ python manage.py update_exchange_rates --all